GitGetGotUp/GitGetGotUp/README.md

 - 👋 Hi, I’m @GitGetGotUp
-- 👀 I’m interested in econ, sports, coding, sustainability
+- 👀 Interests: Development, Labor, Gender, Innovation
-- 🌱 I’m currently learning R
+- 🌱 M.S.
+Quant Econ from NYU
--

 <!---
 GitGetGotUp/GitGetGotUp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.